muhme/joomla-branches-tester/README.md

 Since we run Cypress locally or in a container, it is necessary to triple emails.
 This is done by the SMTP relay triplicator `jbt_relay`.

-:fairy: Oh, dear Gnome, now I can really read all the emails from the System Tests, thank you.
+:fairy: *"Oh, dear Gnome, now I can really read all the emails from the System Tests, thank you."*

 <details>
-  <summary>:imp: *"Postal dispatch nonsense picture?
-Don't open it, you'll get a triple headache!"*</summary>
+  <summary>:imp: <i>"Postal dispatch nonsense picture?
+Don't open it, you'll get a triple headache!"</i> </summary>

 ---